ether/etherpad-lite/doc/api/hooks_server-side.md

 2. res - the response object
 3. next - ?

+**DEPRECATED:** Use authnFailure or authzFailure instead.

 This hook is called to handle an authentication or authorization failure.

-Plugins that supply an authenticate function should probably also supply an authFailure function unless falling back to HTTP basic authentication is appropriate upon authentication failure.
+Plugins that supply an authenticate function should probably also supply an authnFailure function unless falling back to HTTP basic authentication is appropriate upon authentication failure.

 A plugin's authFailure function is only called if all of the following are true: